State Security Investigations Service: History

+Origins and early history

+The State Security Investigations Service was originally formed during the colonial era in 1913 as the Intelligence wing of the National Police.
+The first person to control it was Selim Zaki, who was the head of the Cairo division of the police.
+In 1936 during King Farouk’s reign, it expanded its size and established 2 administrations, one in Cairo and the other in Alexandria and by that period, It was headed by the leader of the Royal Police whom had received orders from the Monarch directly.

-Originally formed during the colonial era in 1913 as the Intelligence wing of the National Police, the service was reformed and reorganized following the Revolution of 1952 to suit the security concerns of the new socialist regime.
-The State Security apparatus was made a separate branch of the Interior Ministry, separate from the regular Police command, and was focused intensively on political threats to the State's security, particularly those emanating from Islamist, Liberal or far-Left opposition sources.
+The service was reformed and reorganized following the 1952 coup d'état to suit the security concerns of the new socialist regime.
+In August 1952, The State Security apparatus was made a separate branch of the Interior Ministry, separate from the regular Police command, and was focused intensively on political threats to the State's security, particularly those emanating from communist, socialist, and Islamist opposition sources.
 The State Security was made independent of the Police Command and given legal powers of arrest, detention, and prosecution.
 Separate State Security Courts were set up to prosecute detainees arrested by the SSIS, separately from the regular prosecution judiciary.
 The first Chief of the SSIS was the Police Brigadier Ayman Mahfoud, an ex-Army officer who had become a Police officer and a part of the Free Officers' Movement of Gamal Abdel Nasser.